prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 ## Reflection?

-⚠️ Nexus has an unconventional concept called "Reflection".
-The `nexus dev` command runs your application code, but **it also derives artifacts from your app every time it is restarted.
-Namely, TypeScript types and GraphQL SDL file.**
+Before we get going we need a moment to introduce an important part of the Nexus development workflow.
+Nexus has an unconventional concept called "Reflection".
+It refers to the fact that when `nexus dev` or `nexus build` is running not only is your application code being run, but **information is being gathered and artifacts are being derived**.
+Some of Nexus' uses for reflection include:

+- Figuring out which plugins you are using, and the settings passed
+- Generating TypeScript types to give your resovlers complete type safety
+- Generating an SDL file

+This partly explains why Nexus has a declarative API.
+It needs a way to run your app reliably at build time.
+Declarative APIs give Nexus a higher degree of control to do this.
+Declarative APIs also encode enough enough semantic value for Nexus to do the things it needs to.

-We'll explore Reflection a bit more later, but \**\*\*for now just remember the following.
-You should *always* have your `nexus dev` running when you're working on your project *even\* when you're not intending to access the GraphQL Playground or otherwise run test queries against your API.
-If you don't do this, you will not get the static typing experience that you expect from Nexus.
+Architecturally there's a lot more to say about reflection but for now, from a user point of view, just remember the following.
+You should _always_ have your `nexus dev` running when you're working on your project _even_ when you're not intending to use your server (e.g. access the GraphQL Playground).
+If you forget to run `nexus dev` then you will not, for example, get the static typing experience that you expect in your resolvers.

 > There are plans to run Nexus Reflection as a separate process integrated into your IDE.
 You can learn more about and track the feature here ([#949](https://github.com/graphql-nexus/nexus/issues/949))